MichaelCade/90DaysOfDevOps/Days/day82.md

 The EFK stack is a collection of 3 software bundled together, including:

-- Elasticsearch : NoSQL database is used to store data and provides interface for searching and query log.
+- Elasticsearch: NoSQL database is used to store data and provides an interface for searching and query logs.

-- Fluentd : Fluentd is an open source data collector for unified logging layer.
-Fluentd allows you to unify data collection and consumption for a better use and understanding of data.
+- Fluentd: Fluentd is an open source data collector for a unified logging layer.
+Fluentd allows you to unify data collection and consumption for better use and understanding of data.

-- Kibana : Interface for managing and statistics logs.
+- Kibana: Interface for managing and statistics logs.
 Responsible for reading information from elasticsearch.

 ### Deploying EFK on Minikube